Feminization laryngoplasty: Modern technique

 The concept of feminization laryngoplasty originated from the open laryngoplasty technique proposed by cosmetic surgeon Somyos Kunachak.
 The first operation was then performed by James P. Thomas in 2003.
-As opposed to previous efforts, feminization laryngoplasty results in a more significant and long-lasting pitch increase along with a more feminine voice quality.
-The function of cricothyroid muscle is also preserved, allowing the use of the falsetto range when needed.
-In addition, compared to other surgeries, feminization laryngoplasty could be undergone as one single surgery for thyroid chondroplasty to reduce the prominence of the "Adam's apple", while the other solutions had to perform chondroplasty separately.
+Compared to other surgeries, feminization laryngoplasty could be undergone as one single surgery for thyroid chondroplasty to reduce the prominence of the "Adam's apple", while the other solutions had to perform chondroplasty separately.

-The first few surgeries were performed under local anesthesia.
-However, general anesthesia is now preferred over local anesthesia to prevent patients from attempting to talk during the surgery, which may lead to complications such as the tearing of sutures.

-Procedure
+Modern procedure

 Presurgical management

 Before the operation, antibiotics such as clindamycin and ceftriaxone are administered intravenously to reduce surgical infection.
 Dexamethasone is also given to reduce edema.

 To better analyze the change in voice pitch and quality after the surgical operation, voice recordings are also taken before and after the laryngoplasty.

 Incision and vocal fold modification

 The horizontal cross section of thyroid cartilage before and after feminization laryngoplasty.
 The thyroid cartilage is cut along the red line (left), with the part in between the lines removed and the remaining parts sutured together (right).

 General anesthesia would be administered beforehand.
 A 5 cm long horizontal incision would then be made at a skin crease above the thyroid notch, allowing the postoperative scar to be hidden under the crease.
 After flaps have been created under the platysma, the strap muscles would be separated along the midline to expose the thyroid cartilage.
-This allows a strip of the anterior thyroid cartilage to be removed using electrocautery to effectively reduce the contour of the Adam's apple and the diameter of the laryngeal opening.
+This allows a strip of the anterior thyroid cartilage to be removed to effectively reduce the contour of the Adam's apple and the diameter of the laryngeal opening.

 A quarter of the anterior false folds would also be removed to further reduce the diameter of the upper larynx and to provide a better view of the true vocal folds.
 Subsequently, up to 50% of the anterior vocal folds is removed and the length of pharynx is shortened to raise the speaking pitch.
 The overall size of glottal region is also reduced, which diminishes the thyroid notch.